wptrainingteam/learn-wp-content/tutorials/wp-multisite-02-manage-a-network.md

 ## The Network Settings page

 The Network Settings page is where you manage your multisite network.

-Here you can set things like the Network Title, Registration Settings, and Email Settings.
+The Operational Settings allow you to set the Network Title and Admin Email

+The Registration Settings allow you to set the registration options for the network.

 For example, if you want to allow users to register new sites on the network, you can enable the "Both sites and user accounts can be registered" option.

+You can also set banned names for new sites, limit registrations by certain email domains, and ban registrations by certain email domains

+New Site Settings controls what emails are sent and what content is created when creating a new site on the network.

+Upload Settings controls file uploads, including file size limits, and allowed file types.

+Language Settings allows you to control the default language for new sites on the network.

+Finally, the Menu Settings allows you to control which menus are available to site admins.

 ## Creating and Managing Sub-sites